thamognya/TFetch/README.md

 ## TODO

 - Full MacOS support
-- Get Grepping for name of os and kernel working
+- Logo support for all linux distrobutions
+- differnt Package manager support for all linux distrobutions

 ## Contributing